Collaborative translation: approaches and perspectives

 LABORATORIES

-"Permanent laboratory for collaborative revision of texts on / in translation"
+"Permanent workshop on collaborative revision of texts on/in translation"

-As part of the Collaborative Translation: Approaches and Perspectives project, the Permanent Textual Revision Laboratory is proposed for students of Master's Degree Course in Specialized Translation and Conference Interpreting.
-The purpose of the laboratory is to provide basic training in an experimental way of consolidation and refinement techniques for the revision of texts on translation and in translation, in a collaborative dimension.
-The laboratory will be divided into face-to-face and online lessons during which the active participation of students will be required through exercises.
+As part of the project Collaborative Translation: Approaches and Perspectives, the Permanent Textual Revision Laboratory is open to students of the Master's Degree Course in Specialized Translation and Conference Interpreting.
+The purpose of the laboratory is to provide basic training, in an experimental way, in order to consolidate and refineme techniques for the revision of texts on translation and in translation, in a collaborative dimension.
+The laboratory will be divided into in-person training and online lessons, during which the active participation of students will be required.

 • Lab. manager: Francesco Laurenti